ukmac/ukmac.github.io/content/post/2025-02-12-daily-post/index.md

 ---
 title: Apple enable purchase transfer between accounts...
-slug: Just not in the UK
+slug:
-description:
+description: Just not in the UK
 date: "2025-02-12T00:00:00Z"
 image:
 categories:
     - Apple
 ---
-The frustration of being an Apple enthusiast that doesn't live in the UK means often missing out on the latest features, or getting them months or years after Americans do....
+The [frustration](https://tidbits.com/2025/02/12/you-can-now-migrate-purchases-between-your-apple-accounts) of being an Apple enthusiast that doesn't live in the UK means often missing out on the latest features, or getting them months or years after Americans do....

 ## Daily Links